Windows Virtual Protector

 Download legitimate anti-spyware software to completely remove this fake antivirus program from your computer.

-After removing this rogue software, you should reset one's Hosts file.
-Don't skip this step, Windows Virtual Protector modifies your Hosts files, and you will encounter browser redirect problems if malicious entries will not be eliminated.
+After removing this rogue software, you should reset your Hosts file.
+Do not skip this step since Windows Virtual Protector modifies your Hosts files and you will encounter browser redirect problems if malicious entries are not eliminated.

 Other tools known to remove Windows Virtual Protector: